- Excellent condition throughout

 - Optional parking

-McGuirk Beggan is delighted to present to the rental market the opportunity to occupy this superb two bedroom apartment on the fringe of Dublin's famous Temple Bar area.
-No.13 is fully furnished and is ready for immediate occupation.
-The apartment features carpeted floors throughout to include a kitchen with appliances, a bathroom suite and stylish furnishings to suit all tastes.
+McGuirk Beggan is delighted to present to the rental market the opportunity to occupy this superb three bedroom apartment on the fringe of Dublin's famous Temple Bar area.
+No.24 is fully furnished and is ready for immediate occupation.
+The apartment features wood effect floors throughout to include a kitchen with appliances, 3 large double bedrooms and a bathroom suite, there stylish furnishings to suit all tastes.

-Ideally located in this popular and secure development No.13 benefits from spacious and stylish accommodation.
-It is decorated and furnished with style and flair with large windows throughout, so offers a bright and light filled interior.
-The accommodation briefly comprises, entrance hall, open plan living/dining/kitchen, 2 double bedrooms & bathroom.
+Situated in the heart of everything in Temple Bar, there really couldn't be a better location.
+This superb apartment benefits from bright and well-proportioned accommodation.
+There is a liberal use of warm colours and large windows throughout, so offers a bright and light filled interior.
+The accommodation briefly comprises, entrance hall, open plan living/dining/kitchen, 3 double bedrooms & bathroom.

 Located in one of the most vibrant and dynamic districts in Dublin, the property is set within walking distance of Trinity College, Grafton Street, Christchurch Cathedral and St. Stephen's Green.
 The area is well served by all social and essential amenities including many delightful establishments such as Il Vicoletto, Roberta's, Dollard & Co, Elephant & Castle, Bunsen, Bad Bobs, The Temple Bar Pub, Vintage Cocktail Club, The Clarence Hotel & Dublin's Creative Quarter.
 The property also benefits from being with an easy stroll of the National Art Gallery, National Concert Hall, numerous theatres and Grafton Street, Dublin's main shopping thoroughfare.

 This apartment complex could not be better located for the new occupier that is looking for a modern home with all the convenience that city centre living has to offer.

 Did you know that…